 - Sitcom Arch-Nemesis: Again to Kaz in the two episodes that focus on them.

 A six-year-old psycho girl who is obsessed with Ami and Yumi.

 - Abhorrent Admirer: Non-romantic variety.
 She is borderline obsessed with Ami and Yumi and the two rock stars are horrified by her disregard for their privacy and personal space.

-- A Day in the Limelight: "Junior Tapeworm" focuses on her joining a Girl Scout troop and going to great extremes to earn every merit badge.
+- A Day in the Limelight: "Junior Tapeworm" focuses on her joining a girl scout troop of the same name, and going to great extremes to earn every merit badge.

 - Big Bad: She is the main antagonist in the game "Kaznapped".